80-20-Human-In-The-Loop/Django-Mercury-Performance-Testing/CODE_OF_CONDUCT.md

 This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org), version 2.1, with additions specific to our educational mission and the [Human in the Loop](https://github.com/80-20-Human-In-The-Loop) philosophy.

-## Contact

-For questions about this Code of Conduct, please contact:
-- General inquiries: mercury@djangoperformance.dev
-- Code of Conduct matters: conduct@djangoperformance.dev

 ## Commitment

 By participating in this project, you agree to abide by this Code of Conduct and help create a welcoming environment where everyone can learn, contribute, and thrive.